willbarkoff/hedwig/docs/docs/cli-start.md

 ```
 {% include push.html title="Upcoming class!" content="You have \"Introduction to Charms\" in 10 minutes." %}

 You can use this along with `cron` to make a makeshift calendar system!
-Say you have Defence Against the Dark Arts II monday through friday at 11am.
+Say you have Defence Against the Dark Arts II Monday through Friday at 11am.
 You could add a Hedwig command to your `crontab` to notify you every day.

 ```cron
 55 10 * * 1-5	hedwig -title "Upcoming class\!"
 "You have \"Defence Against the Dark Arts II\" in 5 minutes."